 Why Do Commercial Dog Foods Contain Xanthan Gum?

-No doubt, Xanthan Gum makes up for an important constituent of most pet foods, broths, sauces, milk replacers, and various other liquid-based diets.
+No doubt, Xanthan Gum makes up an important constituent of most pet foods, broths, sauces, milk replacers, and various other liquid-based diets.
 Its use in such liquid-based products is to avoid withdrawing the dissolved substances from the fluid content of the food.

 Moreover, it stabilizes, thickens, and emulsifies can-based dog foods, thus giving them a creamy texture by blending all the food ingredients.